ARM-software/psa-api/doc/attestation/overview/report.rst

             According to :rfc-title:`2104`, if a HMAC key is longer than the HMAC block size, the key will be first hashed.
 The hash output is used as the key in HMAC computation.

             When HMAC is used to authenticate the token, and IAK is longer than the HMAC block size, then ``HMAC(IAK, token) == HMAC(H(IAK), token)``.
-If Instance ID is defined to be ``H(IAK)``, then an attacker can then use the Instance ID value in an attestation token to fake malicious reports by using Instance ID as the HMAC key.
+If Instance ID is defined to be ``H(IAK)``, then an attacker can use the Instance ID value in an attestation token to fake malicious reports by using Instance ID as the HMAC key.

             Constructing Instance ID as a double hash of IAK eliminates this risk.